 It was bound to happen sooner or later—me writing a post about music.
-Anyone who knows me can tell you music is my happy place.
+Anyone who knows me can tell you music go-to therapeutic pursuit and my happy place.
 I have always loved live music, but about ten years ago I became that girl—the one that goes to all the concerts!

 And I mean ALL of them or at least as many as my pocketbook will allow.
 I have been known to be on Ticketmaster for a presale while on vacation or even during a Bible study at church.

 I was sitting in a local bar recently listening to Randy Jackson of Zebra perform his acoustic set.
 As I sat there enjoying the music, I daydreamed and took a trip down memory lane.
 I thought about all the times bipolar disorder and life were weighing me down, and Randy Jackson rolled into town as if on cue.
 His music has saved my life more than once.

 As I reflected on this, I also thought about some great concerts I have attended in the past ten years—Queen, the Eagles, Paul McCartney, Styx, Def Leppard, Elton John, Fleetwood Mac, Pink, REO Speedwagon, Duran Duran, Lauren Daigle, Danny Gokey and Switchfoot.
 It’s a long list.
 And yes, I am bragging a little.

 I thought back to how these concerts made me feel.
 I remembered no matter how I felt when the band started their set, by the end of the show, I was a new person.
 Like clockwork, any time my life was too much, music saved the day.

 The standard of care for mental illness usually includes some form of therapy.
 I hear people rave about psychotherapy, but I will tell you the truth.
 I honestly don’t get it.